nfergu/hprof_python/README.md

 # hprof_python
-An (unfinished) attempt to write data in the .hprof format from Python
+An attempt to write data in the .hprof format from Python.

+This is unfinished (barely started, in fact)!